 14.F Collection of data from voice, video, digital, or image recordings made for research purposes.

 Research on individual or group characteristics or behavior (including, but not limited to, research on perception, cognition, motivation, identity, language, communication, cultural beliefs or practices, and social behavior) or research employing survey, interview, oral history, focus group, program evaluation, human factors evaluation, or quality assurance methodologies.
 (NOTE: Some research in this category may be exempt from the HHS regulations for the protection of human subjects.
-45 CFR 46.101(b)(2) and (b)(3).
+45 CFR 46.104.
 This listing refers only to research that is not exempt.)

 14.G Continuing review of research previously approved by the convened IRB as follows where: